Editorial Board

 Wasim Ahmed, PhD, MSc, BA (Hons)

-Senior Lecturer in Digital Business, Stirling Management School, Stirling University, UK
+Senior Lecturer in Marketing, Hull University Business School, UK

-Dr Wasim Ahmed is a Senior Lecturer in Digital Business with a specialism in social media research at Stirling Management School, Stirling University.
-His PhD was completed at the University of Sheffield in the Information School's Health Informatics Research Group where Dr. Ahmed conducted an analysis of social media data related to infectious disease outbreaks.
+Dr. Wasim Ahmed is a Senior Lecturer in Marketing with a specialization in social media research at Hull University Business School.
+He completed his PhD at the University of Sheffield in the Information School's Health Informatics Research Group, where he conducted an analysis of social media data related to infectious disease outbreaks.
 Dr. Ahmed has research interests in digital health and social network analysis.
-His previous work has examined misinformation and conspiracy networks, the use of social media by physicians, evaluation of health information online, and physical activity and ageing.
-He has published many peer-reviewed articles and delivered numerous invited talks around the world.
+His previous work has examined misinformation and conspiracy networks, the use of social media by physicians, the evaluation of health information online, and physical activity and aging.
+He has published numerous peer-reviewed articles and delivered many invited talks around the world.
+He has a developing interest in the use of AI for health.

 Cynthia Baur, PhD